Training HuggingFace GPT2 on Cloud TPU (TF 2.x)

 gcloud config set project ${PROJECT_ID}

 The first time you run this command in a new Cloud Shell VM, an Authorize Cloud Shell page is displayed.
-Click Authorize at the bottom of the page to allow gcloud to make Google Cloud API calls with your credentials.
+Click Authorize at the bottom of the page to allow gcloud to make Google Cloud API calls with your Google Cloud credentials.

 4. Create a Service Account for the Cloud TPU project.